Madoshakalaka/adhd/README.md

 ## How to Use

-First, register any number of different devices by having the `adhd` running on it.
+First, register any number of different devices by having `adhd` running on it.

 For example I have a Windows tablet and PC.